Most tech companies find coming up with a successful marketing strategy a daunting task.

 - Remember data isn’t always 100% accurate.
 There are always caveats behind the data so it’s important you are aware of what these are.

 Ok, I know I said there are five tips, so this is a bonus one.

 Look for opportunities to optimise and repurpose content, especially if you notice a piece of content receives a lot of engagement.
 Perhaps create a follow-on piece or recreate it, tailored to a specific marketing channel.

 Optimise your content once you have collected sufficient data to set benchmarks, as this will give you a better indication of what is or isn't working as well as it could.

 This could be through using certain keywords or focusing on key topics that are outperforming others.

 Do you have an issue with your funnel?

 If you haven't got enough people visiting your website or viewing your content, then the problem is at the top of your funnel (TOFU).

-If you have good traffic but people aren't converting into leads, review your workflows and the content you are using at each step throughout the funnel (Top, Middle, and Bottom), while keeping a close eye on your key performance indicators (KPIs).
+If you have good traffic but your audience isn't converting into leads, it's essential to review your workflows and the content you are using at each step throughout the funnel (Top, Middle, and Bottom), while keeping a close eye on your key performance indicators (KPIs).
 Your marketing team can assist you in identifying the areas that need improvement to increase conversion rates.